Carleton-Web-Dev-Club/CWDC-Wiki/hosting/tutorials/ssh-access/ssh-config(scs).md

 Afterwards, press ctrl+d to log out of the SCS Access host, and get back to your computer's terminal.

 ### Testing passwordless login to the SCS Access Gateway
 On your own computer, run `ssh scs-access`.
-Now that we have the public key added, if should no longer ask for a password.
+Now that you have the public key added, it should no longer ask for a password.
 Press ctrl+d, or type logout and hit enter, to logout

 ### Adding the key to CWDC servers
-Now we need to log into our designated CWDC server.
-Assuming we were given access to `web-1`, the command is `ssh cwdc-web-1`.
+Now you need to log into your designated CWDC server, from your own computer.
+Assuming you were given access to `web-1`, the command to run is `ssh cwdc-web-1`.
 You should only need to enter the password given to you by the cwdc openstack admin.

 Repeat the 4 commands in the [above](#adding-the-key-to-the-scs-access-gateway).
 Again, save and exit.
 Then logout of the server.

 ### Testing passwordless login to CWDC servers
-Try logging into your cwdc server. `ssh cwdc-web-1`.
+Try logging into your cwdc server.
+Run `ssh cwdc-web-1` on your own computer.
 You should be dropped right into the terminal, no need to enter any passwords.